MegDie/occpollution/README.md

 The `\doc` folder contains some documentation about this project.

-The `\interactive_notebooks` contains part of the projet necessiting interactivity.
+The `\interactive_notebooks` contains part of the projet necessiting interactivity, espacially boxplot widgets and interactive maps.
+The interactivity allows you to choose element as pollutant, date or city to visualize the data.

-The folder `\occpollution` contains all the main code
+The folder `\occpollution` contains all the main code.

-The `\report` folder contains a jupyter nootebook displaying different elements like widgets, maps and data visualization and some analysis (using ANOVA).
+The `\report` folder contains a jupyter nootebook displaying different elements like widgets, maps and data visualization and some analysis (using ANOVA) to resume the entire project.